sobolevn/awesome-cryptography/README.md

 - [Cryptography Stackexchange](http://crypto.stackexchange.com/) - Cryptography Stack Exchange is a question and answer site for software developers, mathematicians and others interested in cryptography.
 - [Garykessler Crypto](http://www.garykessler.net/library/crypto.html) - An Overview of Cryptography.
+- [IACR](https://www.iacr.org/) - The International Association for Cryptologic Research is a non-profit scientific organization whose purpose is to further research in cryptology and related fields.
 - [Learn Cryptography](https://learncryptography.com/) - is dedicated to helping people understand how and why the cryptographic systems they use everyday without realizing work to secure and protect their privacy.
 - [Subreddit of Cryptography](https://www.reddit.com/r/cryptography/) - This subreddit is intended for links and discussions surrounding the theory and practice of strong cryptography.
 - [WebCryptoAPI](https://www.w3.org/TR/WebCryptoAPI/) - This specification describes a JavaScript API for performing basic cryptographic operations in web applications, such as hashing, signature generation and verification, and encryption and decryption.